-It takes sweepers approximately 4-5 weeks to clear arterial roads and residential roads in Sherwood Park.
+It takes sweepers approximately four to five weeks to clear arterial roads and residential roads in Sherwood Park and Ardrossan.

-Crews also sweep country residential and rural grid roads; this is a longer process that can take up until the end of May.
+County crews sweep rural hamlets (Antler Lake, Collingwood Cove, Half Moon Lake, Hastings Lake, Josephburg, North Cooking Lake and South Cooking Lake), country residential and rural grid roads; this is a longer process that can take up until the end of June.

 - Remove rubber driveway mats and any other on-street obstructions (basketball nets, waste collection carts, etc.)

 - If street sweeping occurs on your waste collection day, please place your roll-out cart at the end of your driveway and not on the road or sidewalk.